lanceleau02/Introduction-to-Big-O-Notation/README.md

 ### 1. $O(1)$ - Constant Time

-**$O(1)$ complexity** (constant time complexity) describes an algorithm whose execution time or space requirements remain constant regardless of the input size.
+$O(1)$ (constant time) complexity describes an algorithm whose execution time or space requirements remain constant regardless of the input size.
 This means that the algorithm performs the same number of operations, regardless of whether the input size is 1, 100, or 1 million.

 **Characteristics:**